 This same compound can help increase circulation in the intestines which might help with digestion and water retention.

-5. Known to Help Reduce Cholesterol:
+5. Known to Help Keep Cholesterol Levels Balanced:

 One of my colleagues made a really good point recently.